Apocalypse, Nowish: Reception

 Writer Steven DeKnight says, "One of the biggest things this year has been the reaction to "Apocalypse, Nowish."
 Everybody loved the show, basically giving it five stars then taking three away because of the very end."
 When fans speculated why Cordelia would sleep with Angel's son, DeKnight cautions, "There is a bigger reason for it that will become apparent as well...
 You have to remember it's a long story arc."
-Many people were disturbed that Cordelia slept with Connor, and Charisma Carpenter agrees: "I hear a lot of "ewwww," and I agree.
+Many people were disturbed that Cordelia had sex with Connor, and Charisma Carpenter agrees: "I hear a lot of "ewwww," and I agree.
 It is ewwwy.
 Only something deplorable and devilish and truly evil could do something so horrid."